QASymphony/shell-agent-samples/AutomationHostExamples/automateJMeter/README.md

 Mac:

-Use Homebrew to install Python and Maven.
+Use Homebrew to install Python and Jmeter.
 Steps for installing Homebrew can be found at [https://brew.sh](https://brew.sh)

 After installing Homebrew run this following command to get Python3: